AaltoSciComp/scicomp-docs/triton/apps/jupyter-gpu.rst

 in Jupyter with tiny data, then from the command line submit the code to run in the batch queue with much more resources::

-   $ sbatch --gpus=1 --wrap 'jupyter nbconvert --to notebook --execute mynotebook.ipynb --output mynotebook.$(date -Iseconds).ipynb'
+   $ sbatch --gpus=1 --wrap 'jupyter nbconvert --to notebook --execute --allow-errors mynotebook.ipynb --output mynotebook.$(date -Iseconds).ipynb'